-In residential construction in North America, wood has long been a material of choice: abundant, readily available, flexible, and easily repairable, it is less expensive than steel and concrete, and is naturally an overwhelmingly popular material.
+In North America residential construction, wood has long been a material of choice: abundant, readily available, flexible, and easily repairable, it is less expensive than steel and concrete, and is naturally an overwhelmingly popular material.

 For some 40 years now, engineers and builders have had the choice between using traditional lumber or engineered wood for their construction.
 Now, in new residential buildings, more often than not, a combination of both is being used.

 When it comes to floor systems, conventional wood has enjoyed a long tradition of use, created by a universal familiarity with the product as well as the amount of experienced, highly qualified workers using it.

 Nowadays however, engineered wood floor systems are undergoing rapid market growth due to their many advantages over traditional wood.
 Engineered wood is more sustainable, using less trees and costs less to use per square foot.
 It weighs less and is easier to handle, saving time and money on construction sites.
 It is also stronger and more rigid in its support.
 Also, depending on the product being used, it can be easily adjusted on site, whether because of a deviation from the original plan or an adjustment to a non-conformity.

 Types of Joists

 - Open web trusses have wood webbing held together by metal plates.

 I-joists have major advantages in high-volume construction with standard layouts.
 This is because they are less expensive.
 Also, you can adjust their length is onsite, without an engineer’s approval.
 However, they can’t attain the spans of open web trusses.
 They are somewhat complex to run Mechanical, Engineering, and Plumbing through.
 This is due to the properties of the OSB paneling.
 There are some pre-defined hole locations but they are very small, and any additional holes to be made must follow strict guidelines so as not to compromise support.